Everything about Corporate Tax Deregistration You Need to Know

 Kitaab provides finance, accounting and tax services for freelancers, start-ups and businesses in the service sector

 Before you close the chapter on your business, ensure you’ve crossed the final compliance hurdle, which is deregistration.
-If you're no longer earning taxable income but stay registered, you're still expected to file returns.
+If you're no longer earning taxable income but stay registered, you're still expected to file returns; hence, it’s important to deregister.
 Miss those, and penalties apply, even if no tax is due.
 By formally exiting the system, you:

 End your legal obligation to submit corporate tax filings